richefeu/l-hyphen/sphinxdoc/source/syntax.rst

 Format of input files
 =====================

 The input files are the files that hold the whole configuration.
-They are used for defining the initial configuration and parameters of a simulation :
+They are used for defining the initial configuration and parameters of a simulation.

 Timing
 ------